 One of the great strengths of a healthy association is that it reaches out to its membership.
 Encourage residents to get involved in different projects.
-Ask individuals for help; volunteers are less open to generic "Volunteer Needed" advertisements, but do respond when asked personally, or when the position is advertised very clearly so they know what to expect.
-By recruiting more volunteers you don't need to bear all the work responsibility and your association becomes a way to accomplish tasks.
+Ask individuals for help; they may not volunteer when you put out an "all call," but they may be willing if you ask one-on-one.
+This way, instead of shouldering all the responsibility, your association becomes a facilitator in getting things done.